mathewsbinny/mathewsbinny/README.md

 - *Mobile-friendly web app created for a client using a MERN stack (MongoDB, Express, React, Node.js) and styled using material-UI and Bootstrap CSS, and integration of Google Maps API for live-trail overlays*

 #### Workout Tracker Web App
- - *Web app created for personal workout tracking using a MERN stack (MongoDB, Express, React, Node.js) and will be styled using Bootstrap CSS*
+ - *Web app created for personal workout tracking using a MERN stack (MongoDB, Express, React, Node.js).
+Current iteration focused on adding user authentication through use of JSON Web Tokens.
 ## Currently Learning
 - C++, JavaScript
 - MERN web development & client-server software architecture